top of page

 👉 It's a market with multiple smaller trade-offs.

-Those trade-offs matter more or less.
+And depending on your budget, suburb, and expectations, those trade-offs matter more or less.

 1. It's not as cheap as you think